natemccurdy/puppet-purge_node/README.md

 Parameters:

 * `agent_certnames`: The Puppet agents that will be purged.
-This can be one node or multiple nodes in a comma-separated list.
+This can be one certname or multiple certnames in a comma-separated list.

 ### `purge_node::clean_cert`

-If you just want to remove a node's certificate without completely purging it, use the `purge_node::clean_cert` task.
+Use this task to remove just a node's certificate.

 This task runs `puppet cert clean <agent>` or `puppetserver ca clean --certname <agent>` (puppetserver 6+) on your master.

 Parameters:

-* `agent_certnames`: The Puppet agents certificates that will be cleaned.
-This can be one node or multiple certs in a comma-separated list.
+* `agent_certnames`: The agent certificate names that will be cleaned.
+This can be one certname or multiple certnames in a comma-separated list.

 ## Execute With Puppet Enterprise